 Ms. Fischmann attained a Juris Doctorate from Georgetown University Law Center and a Bachelor of Arts from the University of Virginia.
 She is a member of the District of Columbia Bar and Maryland Bar.

-Director, Office of Minority and Women Inclusion
+Acting Director, Office of Minority and Women Inclusion

 Chief Financial Officer

 Eugene H. Schied is the NCUA’s Chief Financial Officer.
 In this role, he oversees the daily financial operations of the National Credit Union Share Insurance Fund and the NCUA Operating Fund.
 He leads a team of over 50 dedicated staff who perform essential functions, including accounting and financial reporting, enterprise risk management, strategic and performance planning, budgeting, procurement, facilities and logistical support, the administration of credit union operating fees, and Share Insurance Fund capitalization deposits and operations.